 What you're doing, right now, at this very moment, is killing you.
-More than cars or the Internet or even that little mobile device we keep talking about, the technology you're using the most almost every day is this, your tush.
+More than cars or the Internet or even that little mobile device we keep talking about, the technology you're using the most almost every day is this: your tush.
 Nowadays people are sitting 9.3 hours a day, which is more than we're sleeping, at 7.7 hours.
 Sitting is so incredibly prevalent, we don't even question how much we're doing it, and because everyone else is doing it, it doesn't even occur to us that it's not okay.
-In that way, sitting has become the smoking of our generation.
+In that way, sitting is the new smoking.

 What you’re doing, right now, at this very moment, is killing you.
-More than cars or the Internet or even that little mobile device we keep talking about, the technology you’re using the most almost every day is this, your tush.
+More than cars or the Internet or even that little mobile device we keep talking about, the technology you’re using the most almost every day is this: your tush.
 Nowadays people are sitting 9.3 hours a day, which is more than we’re sleeping, at 7.7 hours.
 Sitting is so incredibly prevalent, we don’t even question how much we’re doing it, and because everyone else is doing it, it doesn’t even occur to us that it’s not okay.
-In that way, sitting has become the smoking of our generation.1
+In that way, sitting is the new smoking.

-That is a frank message about the scale and risks of sedentary lifestyle, sent by someone who has nothing to do with the medical or sports field.
-Nilofer Merchant, who currently teaches at Stanford University, is considered one of the most influential management specialists – she has launched 100 products worth 18 billion dollars, she is invited to hundreds of leadership events around the world by prestigious organizations, and received The Future Thinker Award in 2013.
+This frank warning about the scale and risks of a sedentary lifestyle was given by someone who isn’t even involved in the fields of medicine or exercise science.
+Nilofer Merchant, who currently teaches at Stanford University, is considered one of the most influential management specialists—she has launched more than 100 products generating over 18 billion dollars in sales, she is invited to hundreds of leadership events around the world by prestigious organisations, and she received The Future Thinker Award in 2013.

-In an article advocating for the need for physical activity, Merchant confesses that all the information about the harmfulness of sedentary lifestyle was not able to determine her to do more exercise.
-Not because she didn’t want to, but because her agenda was already full of “more productive” activities she provided for her company or family.
-He finally realized that she could combine work and exercise, replacing office or cafe meetings with walking meetings.
+In an article advocating for physical activity, Merchant confesses that all the information about the harmfulness of a sedentary lifestyle was not able to convince her to do more exercise.
+Not because she didn’t want to, but because her agenda was already full of “more productive” activities she engaged in for her company or family.
+That was until she realised that she could combine work and exercise, replacing the usual sit-down meetings with walking meetings.

-Although she was not surprised that a third of her clients refused the invitation to go, under the pretext of lack of fitness, Merchant managed to fix hundreds of such unique meetings, traveling between 30 and 50 kilometers a week, only in business meetings.
+Although she was not surprised that a third of her clients refused the invitation to walk with her, under the pretext of lack of fitness, Merchant managed to rack up between 30 and 50 kilometres a week during her walking business meetings.

 The woman confesses that this unconventional idea changed her life, teaching her that work and health should not be in an antagonistic relationship.

 In general, we are excited about stories that capture the transition from a sedentary lifestyle to an active one, but when it comes to inserting physical movement into our own agenda, we easily lose momentum.
-In fact, the trend of today’s generations is to extend the time spent on a chair or sofa, whether it is for work or leisure, so that, from the central element of the economy of a day, physical activity has become a dusty annex of daily concerns.
+In fact, the trend of today’s generation is to extend the time spent on a chair or the couch, whether it is for work or leisure, so that physical activity has moved from being the centre of a busy day to the periphery.

-No matter how inactive adults become, sedentary lifestyles affect children and adolescents even more seriously, according to a study published in 2017, which found that the level of physical activity of 19-year-olds is similar to that of 60-year-olds.
+Sedentary lifestyles affect children and adolescents to a greater degree than adults, according to a study published in 2017, which found that the level of physical activity of 19-year-olds is similar to that of 60-year-olds.

-Analyzing data from 12.500 people aged 6 to 84 who received physical activity monitoring devices, the researchers found that the time spent on exercise decreases during adolescence.
-Although children should, according to the World Health Organization, benefit from at least one hour of moderate to vigorous exercise a day, the study showed that 25% of boys aged 6-11 and 50% of girls of the same age do not were in line with WHO recommendations.
-The number of adolescents who did not follow these guidelines was even higher: 50% of boys and 75% of girls in their teens failed to be active even for an hour a day.
+Analysing data from over 12 000 people aged 6 to 84 who wore physical activity monitoring devices, the researchers found that the time spent on exercise decreases during adolescence.
+Although children should, according to the World Health Organization (WHO), benefit from at least one hour of moderate to vigorous exercise a day, the study showed that 25% of boys aged 6-11 and 50% of girls of the same age had activity levels below the WHO recommendations.
+The number of adolescents who did not follow these guidelines was even higher: 50% of boys and 75% of girls in their teens failed to be active for even an hour a day.

-“It was certainly a big surprise,” said Vadim Zipunnikov, the study’s coordinator, who said the major factor in the lack of physical activity in children could be insufficient sleep.
+“It was certainly a big surprise,” said Vadim Zipunnikov, the study’s coordinator, who said that a major factor in the lack of physical activity in children could be insufficient sleep.

 Americans of all ages have extended their sitting time, but of all age groups, teens have become the most sedentary, according to a study published in 2019 in the Journal of the American Medical Association.
-Analyzing data on a group of 52.000 subjects, the researchers found that, between 2007 and 2016, the average time spent in a sitting position increased from 5.5 hours to 6.4 hours, in the case of adults, and from 7 to 8 , 2 hours a day in adolescents.
-At least 3 hours of this time is spent browsing online or watching television programs, say the study’s authors, warning that this sedentary behavior is associated with obesity and an increased risk of cardiovascular disease, cancer, diabetes and mortality.
+Analysing data of 52 000 subjects, the researchers found that, between 2007 and 2016, the average time spent in a sitting position increased from 5.5 hours to 6.4 hours a day, in the case of adults, and from 7 to 8.2 hours a day in adolescents.
+At least 3 hours of this time is spent browsing online or watching television programs, say the study’s authors, warning that this sedentary behaviour is associated with obesity and an increased risk of cardiovascular disease, cancer, and diabetes.

-“It is very worrying to see such an increase in sedentary behavior in all age groups.
-Because we have found that sedentary habits accompany individuals as they grow older, it is very important that we begin to address this issue with younger generations,” said Yin Cao of the University of Washington, St. Louis campus.
+“It is very worrying to see such an increase in sedentary behaviour in all age groups.
+We have found that sedentary habits accompany individuals as they grow older so it is very important that we begin to address this issue with younger generations,” said Yin Cao of the University of Washington, St. Louis campus.

-Globally, one in five individuals does not perform the necessary physical activity, warns a study published in 2011, following the monitoring of 300,000 people in 76 countries.
-Physical inactivity has already become a public health problem as it increases the risk of serious noncommunicable diseases, such as coronary heart disease or certain cancers, according to a study published in 2012 in the Lancet, which aims to quantify the effect of sedentary lifestyle on health.
-The researchers estimated that the lack of physical activity is responsible, globally, for 6% of cases of coronary heart disease, 7% of cases of type 2 diabetes, 10% of cases of breast cancer and 10% of those of colon cancer and 9% of cases of premature mortality.
-Studies have shown that there is a link between sedentary behavior and anxiety, and the World Health Organization recommends physical activity in combating depression.
+Globally, one in five individuals do not engage in enough physical activity, warns a study published in 2011, following the monitoring of 300,000 people in 76 countries.
+Physical inactivity has already become a public health problem as it increases the risk of serious noncommunicable diseases, such as coronary heart disease and certain cancers, according to a study published in 2012 in the Lancet, which aims to quantify the effect of sedentary lifestyle on health.
+The researchers estimated that the lack of physical activity is responsible for 6% of cases of coronary heart disease globally, 7% of cases of type 2 diabetes, 10% of cases of breast cancer and 10% of those of colon cancer and 9% of cases of premature mortality.
+Studies have shown that there is a link between sedentary behaviour and anxiety, and the World Health Organization recommends physical activity in combating depression.

-That sedentarism literally was the stark conclusion of a 2017 study, led by Keith Diaz, a researcher at Columbia University’s School of Medicine.
-Diaz’s team monitored, for a period of 4 years, 7.985 white and black adults, aged 45 years or more.
-The research revealed that, on average, the sedentary time of the subjects amounted to 12.3 hours out of the 16 spent in the waking state.
-During the study, 340 deaths were recorded, the researchers finding that as the sedentary time increased, the risk of premature death from any cause increased, regardless of race, age, sex or body mass index of the subjects.
+That sedentarism literally kills was the stark conclusion of a 2017 study, led by Keith Diaz, a researcher at Columbia University’s School of Medicine.
+Diaz’s team monitored, for a period of 4 years, nearly 8 000 people aged 45 years or older.
+The research revealed that on average, the sedentary time of the subjects amounted to 12.3 hours out of the 16 spent awake.
+During the study, 340 deaths were recorded, the researchers finding that as the sedentary time increased, the risk of premature death from any cause increased, regardless of the race, age, sex or body mass index of the subjects.